zengzeyu0704/zengzeyu0704.github.io/_pages/about.md

     <li><strong>Mar.
 2025:</strong> I presented my work on traffic data imputation at the 12th Sichuan Provincial Academic Forum for Postgraduates and Doctoral Candidates, winning the First Prize and Excellent Presenter recognition. 🎖</li>
     <li><strong>Feb.
 2025:</strong> Our paper "A Flexible Approach Based on Hybrid Global Low-Rankness and Smoothness Regularization with Nonlocal Structure for Traffic Data Imputation" (authors: <strong>Zeyu Zeng</strong>, Jun Feng, Zhang Huang, Bin Liu, and Bin Zhou) was accepted to <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6979" target="_blank">IEEE Transactions on Intelligent Transportation Systems</a> (IEEE TITS)！ 🎉</li>
     <li><strong>Jan.
 2025:</strong> I was awarded the Young Elite Scientists Sponsorship Program by CAST – Doctoral Student Special Plan. ⭐</li>
+    <li><strong>Dec.
+2025:</strong> I obtained the Professional Qualification in Statistics (Intermediate Professional Title) issued by the Ministry of Human Resources and Social Security of China and the National Bureau of Statistics of China. 📗</li>
     <li><strong>Sept.
 2024:</strong> I achieved the First Prize in the National Statistical Modeling Competition. 🎈</li>
     <li><strong>Aug.
 2024:</strong> Our paper "Low-Rank Tensor and Hybrid Smoothness Regularization-Based Approach for Traffic Data Imputation With Multimodal Missing" (authors: <strong>Zeyu Zeng</strong>, Bin Liu, Jun Feng, and Xiaolin Yang) was accepted to <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6979" target="_blank">IEEE Transactions on Intelligent Transportation Systems</a> (IEEE TITS)！ 🎊</li>
     <li><strong>Sept.
 2023:</strong> I started my Ph.D. studies at Chengdu University of Technology. 🦕</li>